WHMCS/developer-docs/payment-gateways/third-party-gateway.md

 ## Simple Example

 Below is a very simple demonstration of a link function that forwards the end user to `https://www.example.com/checkout` using a form post containing the invoice data.
-For a more complete example, please refer to the [Sample Third Party Gateway module on Github][githubsample].
+For a more complete example, please refer to the [Sample Third Party Gateway module on GitHub][githubsample].

 ```
 function yourmodulename_link($params) {